HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 - Flutter offered clean, straight-forward conventions that were easy to learn, expressive and explicit.
 - Android Studio offered a turnkey development environment with performance monitoring tools, hot reload and step through debugging and inspection.
 Since most of our developers are Android developers, the IDE was an added bonus due to its familiarity.
 - Flutter does not rely on any native UI components, so it's largely immune to breaking changes introduced by Apple, Google, or Android device manufacturers.
+- For the same reason, the number of Android vendor specific bugs decreases.
+Flutter UI is completely vendor proof.
+When using native components in the UI (like Android native or React), the underlying component can be modified by a particular hardware vendor to express different behaviors, thus creating vendor specific bugs.

 ### How much native code did we end up writing on both iOS and Android?